The Colonial Pipeline Ransomware

 In most ransomware attacks, the attackers demand a ransom amount, which is how they disclose themselves.
 After all, how will they profit from their illegal efforts if they do not ask for ransom?

 Ransomware is all about getting paid.
-A ransomware cyberattack is when hackers encrypt an organization’s data and hold it captive until the company pays off the ransom.
+In a ransomware cyberattack, hackers encrypt an organization’s data and hold it captive until the company pays the ransom.
 Once the hackers receive the money, they are supposed to share a decryption key, allowing the victims to retrieve their data.

-The first publicly reported activity of DarkSide occurred in August 2020, when it started a campaign of maliciously infecting victims with ransomware.
+DarkSide’s first publicly reported activity occurred in August 2020, when it started a campaign of maliciously infecting victims with ransomware.
 DarkSide is believed to operate outside Eastern Europe or Russia, though no confirmation link exists with any nation-state-sponsored activity.
 The Russian government has also refused its involvement with DarkSide or the Colonial Pipeline Ransomware Attack.

 One of the primary methods that DarkSide uses to function is a ransomware-as-a-service (RaaS) model.
 With RaaS, DarkSide provides its ransomware abilities to other hackers.
 Instead of the different hackers creating their ransomware, they can use RaaS against the possible victims.